HARRIFIED/HARRIFIED/README.md

 # 👋 Hi there, I'm Harrison Ikpefua!

 Welcome to my GitHub profile.
-I'm a passionate **Software Engineer** with a background in **Chemical Engineering**, now specializing in **Frontend, Mobile, and Backend Development**.
-I love building impactful solutions and exploring new technologies.
+I'm a passionate software engineer specializing in frontend, Mobile, and backend development.
+I love building and scaling products.

 ## 🚀 What I Do